 The CMHC Improvement program allows you to borrow up to 10% of the value of the post-renovation value of your home.
 For instance, let’s assume you want to buy a $300,000 home and the renovations will improve the value of the home by $30,000 for an as-improved value of $330,000.
 Therefore, you can borrow $33,000 or 10% of the home’s post-renovation value home ($330,000 x 10%).

 Before going ahead with an improvements mortgage, there are a few steps you must follow.
-First, you must get a written quote for a contractor regarding the work you intend to do on the property.
+First, you must get a written quote from a contractor regarding the work you intend to do on the property.
 Next, both CMHC and the lender must approve the work you plan on completing.
 You also must include in your offer a stipulation that your contractor must be allowed to examine the home.

 Once the home purchase has closed, the lender forwards the amount you’re borrowing for renovations to your lawyer, who holds it in trust.
 It’s only released after the lender has sent an appraiser to the home to confirm the renovations are complete.
 At this point, your lawyer releases the funds to you so you can pay the contractor.
 Because the money is tied up until the work is done, you will need a source of funds for a deposit or progress payments to your contractor.
 For this reason, you may want to consider a line of credit to pay for these costs in the meantime.